 In the heart of the Nantahala National Forest is the North Carolina mountain town of Franklin.
 It’s a colorful destination, especially in autumn, when the birches, oaks and other deciduous trees on surrounding hills turn vibrant hues.
 But those aren’t the only things you’ll uncover in the “Gem Capital of the World.”

 Franklin’s gem mining heritage started almost 150 years ago, when corundum, second only to diamond in hardness, was dug up for industrial use.
-You can still find its precious colored variations – rubies and sapphires – at 10 local mines.
+You can still find its precious colored variations – rubies and sapphires – at more than 10 local mines.
 Purchase a bucket of soil and take it to the metal box known as a sluice, where you’ll use water and a screen to separate gems from soil.
 It’s a fun process (though filled with dirt, so dress appropriately), and you keep the gems you find.
 But don’t despair if you come up empty-handed.
 You can see plenty at Franklin Gem & Mineral Museum, where admission is free, and exhibits showcase cool finds such as a 2.25-pound ruby and rocks that glow when you flip a light switch.

 The crown jewel of Franklin’s calendar is PumpkinFest.
 It has celebrated fall and family for more than 20 years, and you’re invited to join the fun downtown the third Saturday in October.
 Purchase pumpkins, find your favorite fair food, and browse regional arts and crafts along Main Street.
 The pumpkin pie-eating competition will test your appetite, and the world-famous Pumpkin Roll will rank your squash-handling skills.
 Kneel behind the starting blocks at the top of Phillips Street and give your pumpkin a push.
 Kids will enjoy face painting and roving street performers.